Volume of world trade in goods. Reviews of foreign trade. Theories of international trade

 Trade balance

-And m is the cost of commodity imports.
+And t is the cost of commodity imports.

 If E > I – active balance, if E< И - пассивный баланс, Э = И – чистый баланс, нетто-баланс.

-Terms of trade index- the ratio of export and import prices of a certain product, country as a whole, group of countries.
+Terms of trade index- the ratio of export and import prices of a certain product, a country as a whole, or a group of countries.

 1. The export price index is calculated:

-x i is the share of each i-th product in the total value of exports in the base year;
+x i – the share of each i-th product in the total value of exports in the base year;

-p i is the ratio of the current export price of this product to its price in the base year.
+p i is the ratio of the current export price for this product to its price in the base year.

 2. The import price index is calculated:

-p j is the ratio of the current import price of this product to its price in the base year.
+p j is the ratio of the current import price for this product to its price in the base year.

 P e – export price index (in units of national or other currency);

-If I ut =1 - the terms of trade have not changed, I ut > 1 - the terms of trade have improved, I ut< 1- условия торговли ухудшились.
+If I y = 1 - the terms of trade have not changed, I y >1 - the terms of trade have improved, I y< 1- условия торговли ухудшились.

 Export concentration index (Hirschman index) and used for international comparisons.
-Shows how wide range of goods the country exports:
+Shows how wide a range of goods a country exports:

 (6.9)

-where H j is the export concentration index of country j (j is the index of the country);
+where H j is the export concentration index of country j (j is the country index);

-239 - the number of types of products according to the UN classification;
+239 – number of types of products according to the UN classification;

 i – product index (from 1 to 239);